History of Wendy Williams in Timeline

 In 1993, Wendy Williams received a Billboard Radio Award for R&B Major Market Radio Air Personality of the Year.

-On September 26, 1994, Wendy Williams began hosting a program titled "Wendy and Company" at WRKS.
+On September 26, 1994, WRKS moved Wendy Williams back to mornings, where she hosted a program titled "Wendy and Company".

-On December 12, 1994, Wendy Williams began hosting the evening drive time slot at WQHT after being transferred from WRKS.
+On December 12, 1994, Wendy Williams began hosting the evening drive time slot at WQHT after Emmis purchased WRKS and transferred her.

 April 1997: Suspension from WQHT

-In April 1997, WQHT suspended Wendy Williams for one week after mentioning her website on air, which displayed a doctored image of Sean Combs.
+In April 1997, WQHT suspended Wendy Williams for one week after she mentioned her website on air that displayed a doctored image of Sean Combs.

-In September 1997, Wendy Williams was suspended again from WQHT for online comments about Angie Martinez's boyfriend, Q-Tip.
+In September 1997, Wendy Williams was suspended again from WQHT for online comments insinuating that Angie Martinez's boyfriend Q-Tip was gay.

-In 1997, a syndicated daytime talk show hosted by Williams titled Wendy's World was poised to debut in the fall but never aired.
+Wendy's World, a syndicated daytime talk show hosted by Williams was poised to debut in fall 1997 but it never aired.

 1998: Fired from Hot 97